 Fig. 62 Administrator Dashboard page

 The Administrator Dashboard page is where the administrator can manage the barangay employees by adding, deactivating, and assigning roles to them.
-Additionally, the administrator can also manage the web-app, including editing the carousel announcements on the home page, updating the information about the barangay officials in the 'About Us' page, and updating the barangay's demography.
+Additionally, the administrator can also manage the web app, including editing the carousel announcements on the home page, updating the information about the barangay officials on the 'About Us' page, and updating the barangay's demography.